 Jessie Buckley Makes History as First Irishwoman to Win Best Actress Oscar for 'Hamnet'

-Kerry actress Jessie Buckley has made history by becoming the first Irishwoman ever to win the Academy Award for Best Actress, receiving the honour at the 98th Oscars in March 2026 for her extraordinary performance in the film 'Hamnet' — a moment celebrated across Ireland as a landmark achievement for Irish arts and culture.
+Kerry actress Jessie Buckley has made history by becoming the first Irishwoman to win the Academy Award for Best Actress, receiving the honour at the 98th Oscars ceremony on 15 March 2026 at the Dolby Theatre in Hollywood for her extraordinary performance as Agnes Shakespeare in the historical drama 'Hamnet' — a moment of triumph that sparked celebrations from Killarney to Belfast and across the Irish diaspora worldwide.

 Background